td0g/high_speed_flash/README.md

 # high_speed_flash
-Firmware for a high-speed LED flash.
+Edgerton is a high-speed flash used for photographing bullets or other projectiles.
+The project is open-source.

-## Description
+## Firmware Description

 This is the firmware for Edgerton, a home-built high-speed LED flash.
 The firmware runs on an ATMega328P microcontroller.
 Schematics will be made available soon.